Distortion of Multi-Winner Elections on the Line Metric: The Polar Comparison Rule: Warm-up: Polar Comparison Rule for

 \begin{sproof}[Sketch of Proof of Theorem \ref{thm:line-voting-rule}] We analyze different cases of the optimal committee and the output of \(f\).
 In some cases, we apply Lemmas \ref{lem:ratio-alters} and \ref{lem:ub-3-le2} to establish an upper bound on the distortion.
 In other cases, we identify the \focalpoint and move voters according to Lemma \ref{lem:move-voters-with-prop} to construct a new instance, for which the social cost ratio does not exceed \(1 + \sqrt{2}\). \end{sproof}

-\begin{proof}[Proof of Theorem \ref{thm:line-voting-rule}] To prove the theorem, we begin by assuming the contrary, i.e., there exists an instance $\instance = (V, A, 2, \sigma)$ and metric $d$, such that $\dist(f(\sigma), \instance, d) > 1 + \sqrt{2}$.
-Assume the top two alternatives in the \majorder are $a$ and $b$, and without loss of generality, $x_a \leq x_b$.
-Let $c$ be the nearest alternative to $a$ that is not Pareto-dominated by any other alternative and satisfies $x_c \leq x_a$.
+Now, we present the proof of Theorem \ref{thm:line-voting-rule}, which establishes the upper bound of \(1 + \sqrt{2}\) on the distortion of the $2$-Winner Polar Comparison Rule. \begin{proof}[Proof of Theorem \ref{thm:line-voting-rule}] To prove the theorem, we begin by assuming the contrary, i.e., there exists an instance $\instance = (\voters, \candidates, 2, \succ)$ and metric $d$, such that $\dist(f(\succ), \instance; d) > 1 + \sqrt{2}$.
+Assume the top two candidates in the \majorder are $a$ and $b$, and without loss of generality, $x_a \leq x_b$.
+Let $c$ be the nearest candidate to $a$ that is not Pareto-dominated by any other candidate and satisfies $x_c \leq x_a$.

-If such an alternative $c$ does not exist, it implies that $a$ and $b$ Pareto-dominate all alternatives to the left of $a$.
-Therefore, by Lemma \ref{lem:pm-median-ranklist}, either $\{a, b\}$ is the optimal committee, or $b$ is the optimal alternative.
+If such a candidate $c$ does not exist, it implies that $a$ and $b$ Pareto-dominate all candidates to the left of $a$.
+Therefore, by Lemma \ref{lem:pm-median-ranklist}, either $\{a, b\}$ is the optimal committee, or $b$ is the optimal candidate.
 In the latter case, by Corollary \ref{col:pm<3opt}, $\SC(a) \leq 3 \SC(b)$.
 Thus,